abandisch/thinkful-api-project/README.md

 ***Note:** Any items that are checked in the below lists are included in the MVP.*

 **1. Main page user stories**
+* [x] As a user I want to see the current top 10 cryptocurrencies, so that I can get more information about each of them
-* [x] As a user I want to search for a cryptocurrency by name or symbol, so that I can see more information about that cryptocurrency
+* [ ] As a user I want to search for a cryptocurrency, so I can see more information about that specific cryptocurrency
 * [ ] As a user I want to have automatic suggestions dropdown under the search tetbox when searching for a cryptocurrency, so that I can see the available cryptocurrencies

 **2. Cryptocurrency information page user stories**